 Most notably, black bears and mountain lions are known to live in the Little Belts.
 Bring along the bear spray.
+We’ve seen a bear or fresh signs of bears during every summer and fall visit.
 We have also come across rattlesnakes, so watch your step and listen for rattle warnings as you hike.

 What to Bring